Legal case

-The case to stop cattle grazing in the Alpine National Park
+The case to stop alpine grazing in the Alpine National Park

 Most importantly, it is a biodiversity hotspot.
 The park’s unique alpine and subalpine ecosystems create a variety of environments where different plants grow together in communities and in turn provide habitats for a broad range of wildlife.
 The park has the greatest range of flora and fauna of any national park in Victoria.